Home | Bibliography | Site Search | Site Map

 The kind of doubt is the kind of language game.
 (PI ii, xi, p.
 224)

 That the question 'Am I awake?' is nonsense is shown by the question "How do I know?"
 The answer is that I don't know -- or not know -- that I am awake.
-No language game (DEF.= a use of language where meaning is defined by rules, as a game is defined by rules (ibid. §§ 7, 23)) is normally played with the combination of words 'Am I awake?'
+No language game (DEF.= a use of language where 'meaning' is defined as following rules, as a game is defined by rules (ibid. §§ 7, 23)) is normally played with the combination of words 'Am I awake?'

 Nonetheless, the metaphysical question 'How do I know that I am not asleep and dreaming?' remains.
 It expresses -- or seems to express -- an insight into the fundamental uncertainty of human knowing.
-And it is metaphysical, because normally if I asked 'Am I awake?', I would be trying to introduce a doubt where none is defined and so I would be talking nonsense.
+And it is a metaphysical (or hyperbolical) use of language, because if I asked 'Am I awake?'
+I would be trying to introduce a doubt where normally none is defined and so I would be "talking nonsense".

 The words 'Am I awake or only dreaming?' suggest an unverifiable picture, i.e. a picture that only has sense if we imagine a god who sees what we cannot see.
 It belongs to metaphysics = speculation about "the reality behind reality".